 ‘Saving nature in time: the past and the future of environmentalism’

 2000 Michael Mann (University of California, Los Angeles),

 1999 Olwen Hufton (Merton College, University of Oxford),

 ‘Revolution and identity: workers in Russia and China in the late nineteenth and early twentieth centuries’.

-Published as Revolution and People in Russia and China: a comparative history (Cambridge, 2008).
+Published as Revolution and People in Russia and China: A Comparative History (CUP, 2008).

 1997 Linda Colley (Yale University),

 ‘The frontier in British history’.

 Published as Captives: Britain, Empire and the World, 1600–1850 (London: Cape, 2002)

 1996 Adrian Hastings (University of Leeds),